How to Make Soaked Wheat Tortillas

 2. Use your hands to form it into a ball.
 The dough will be stiff.

-3. Cover it and leave it on the counter for 12-24 hours.
+3. Cover it with a flour sack towel and leave it on the counter for 12-24 hours.

 6. Break into small balls and roll or press into tortillas.

 7. Heat for for a couple of minutes per side on medium heat on a griddle or frying pan.